Beliro/PUIT22217146/README.md

 Hey there, Louis here!

-This repository is a result of a class assigment/project studies, issued by Mr Harry Atieku-Boateng (@hatieku-boateng), Pentecost University, for the level 400 IT class.
+This repository is a result of a class assigment/project studies, issued by Mr Harry Atieku-Boateng - @hatieku-boateng, Pentecost University, for the level 400 IT class.
 This aim to level up each and everyone's Data analytical skills.